 Members agreed that they would wish to hear from Social Workers at a future meeting to gauge their views on the culture change and changes to working practices, following the implementation of the Act.
 In addition, Members would also wish to hear from Service Users in relation to their experiences in using the IAA service.
-This will be scheduled into the 2018/19 Committee work programme and I will discuss this with you further at an appropriate juncture.
+This will be scheduled into the 2018/19 Committee work programme.